 Novartis is engaged in several collaborative efforts to advance human rights in the healthcare sector and across industries.

-Novartis has participated in BSR’s cross-industry Human Rights Working Group (HRWG) since 2018, and hosted the autumn meeting in 2019 on the Basel campus.
+Novartis has participated in BSR’s cross-industry Human Rights Working Group (HRWG) since 2018.
 The HRWG provides a platform for sharing cross-industry best practices and for identifying emerging business and human rights issues.

 Codes, policies and resources